AhmadFattahi/PI-Coresight-Custom-Symbols-1/README.md

 # PI Coresight 3 Extensibility Samples and Tutorials

 ## About
-[PI Coresight][1] is a web-client vizualization tool for the [OSIsoft PI System][2].
+[PI Coresight][1] is a web-client visualization tool for the [OSIsoft PI System][2].
 PI Coresight 3.0 supports extensibility through the creation of a combination of html and javascript files.
 This repository is set up to help you learn how to extend PI Coresight in different ways such as a custom symbol or tool pane.

 ## Repository Sections
 This repository is broken down into two separate sections, **tutorials** and **community samples**.